Television in the Netherlands: High-definition

 In the Netherlands customers can receive high-definition television channels by cable or satellite.
 Until 2018 there was no terrestrial HD service available.
 KPN started to switch its digital terrestrial television platform to the DVB-T2 HEVC standard in October 2018, this transition completed on 9 July 2019.

 The first trials with high-definition television in the Netherlands began in 2006 with the broadcast of the 2006 World Cup in HD.
 After the trial the larger cable companies continued a HD service with a small number of channels such as National Geographic Channel HD, Discovery HD Showcase, History HD, Film1 HD and Sport1 HD.
 The demand for HD was low because no Dutch network had made the move to HD.
 Broadcasting in widescreen and the quality of the standard-definition PAL signal was good enough for most people.

 Since the 2006 trials, none of the main Dutch networks made the move to HD.
 This changed in the summer of 2008 when from 1 June 2008 until 24 August 2008, the Netherlands Public Broadcasting (NPO) organisations made their primary channel, Nederland 1 temporary available in HD.
 This made it possible to broadcast Euro 2008, the 2008 Tour de France, and the 2008 Summer Olympics in HD and additionally allowed them to test their systems before the scheduled launch of their permanent HD service in early 2009.
 The NPO planned to launch their permanent HD service with HD versions of their three channels Nederland 1, Nederland 2, and Nederland 3.
 Most of the programming in the early stages consisted of upscaled material from their SD channels as in time more programs became available in HD.
 Technicolor Netherlands, the company responsible for the technical realisation of the broadcasts of the NPOs television and radio channels, began the summer 2008 test broadcast of Nederland 1 HD in 720p/50 as the European Broadcasting Union (EBU) recommends.
 During the test period an additional 1080i/25 version of the channel was made available to the cable companies because of quality complaints from viewers.
 In 2009 the NPO decided to adopt the 1080i/25 HD standard.

-The main commercial broadcasting organizations in the Netherlands the SBS Broadcasting Group (NET 5, SBS 6, Veronica) and the channels of RTL Nederland followed in HD via cable and satellite, using the same HD standard as the NPO.
+The main commercial broadcasting organizations in the Netherlands the SBS Broadcasting Group (Net5, SBS6, Veronica) and the channels of RTL Nederland followed in HD via cable and satellite, using the same HD standard as the NPO.